machal/cssmine-content/nastroje-preprocesory.md

 It seems useless but this is one of the reasons I started to use CSS preprocessors.
-When using CSS, most browsers will not understand nested Media Queries and you tend to organize your code using Media Queries.
+When using CSS, most browsers will not understand nested Media Queries and as a result, you tend to organize your code using Media Queries.
 Component organization is more favorable though.
 In the above example, the `.nav` module will be the main organizational unit and Media Queries will be nested in it.
 That is what we want.

 ### Mixins